Department of Art + Design, Art History, Art Education

 ARED 464 AUTHOR-ILLUSTRATOR:INTEGRATION OF VISUAL AND LANGUAGE ARTS AT THE SECONDARY LEVEL (3)

 Children's non-fiction is examined as illustration and text to develop strategies for enhancing reading and writing skills in art education at the middle and high school levels.
-Prerequisite: Consent of instructor.
+Prerequisite: consent of instructor.
 Lab/Class fee will be assessed.

 ARED 467 FIELD EXPERIENCE IN ART EDUCATION:ELEMENTARY (2)